platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/wordpress.md

 There are many ways you can set up a WordPress site or Upsun project.
 The instructions on this page were designed based on the following assumptions:

-- You are building a composer-based WordPress site using John P Bloch's [WordPress Composer Fork](https://github.com/johnpbloch/wordpress)
+- You are building a composer-based WordPress site using John P Bloch's [WordPress Composer Fork](https://github.com/johnpbloch/wordpress).
-- You do not have a `composer.json` file, or are comfortable making changes to your existing version
+- You do not have a `composer.json` file, or are comfortable making changes to your existing version.
-- You selected PHP as your runtime, and MariaDB as a service during the Getting Started guide
+- You selected PHP as your runtime, and MariaDB as a service during the Getting Started guide.
+It's also assumed that while using the Getting Started guide you named the project `myapp`, which you will notice is the top-level key in all configuration below.

 ## 1. Add required files